-Nine die in India copper protests
+Nine die in India environment protests

-Nine die as Tuticorin sterlite copper protest turns violent
+Nine die as Tuticorin Sterlite Copper protest turns violent

 Nine people have died in clashes with police in the south Indian state of Tamil Nadu amid protests against a copper smelter that residents say is causing environmental damage.

-The protests against the sterlite copper unit belonging to the Vedanta conglomerate have been going on for months in the port city of Tuticorin.
+The protests against the Sterlite Copper subsidiary of the Vedanta conglomerate have been going on for months in the port city of Tuticorin.

 Police say clashes broke out as a huge crowd of protesters stormed district government headquarters.